 This weekend I bumped into a quote by the American writer and author of “How to win friends and influence people”, Dale Carnegie which I can so relate to that I have to share it with you.

 “People rarely succeed unless they are having fun in what they are doing.”

 When I pause to ponder this for a while, it strikes me that it is so utterly true.
 Consider for a moment some of those in the public eye who appear not to have enjoyed what they did, and then ask how successful they were or are:

 - Gordon Brown: an Introvert if ever I saw one, whose primary role was to be the Extraverted public face of his party.

-- The Archbishop or Canterbury, Dr Rowan Williams, who by many accounts is deeply uncomfortable with having to play the role of politician rather than pastor in order to try and hold the Anglican Church together
+- The predecessor to the Archbishop of Canterbury, Dr Rowan Williams, who by many accounts was deeply uncomfortable with having to play the role of politician rather than pastor in order to try and hold the Anglican Church together

 - Steve McClaren, who after a successful career as a footballer with Manchester United was sacked as Manager of the England Football team after only 16 months, and dubbed “The Wally with a Brolly” by fans and the media.